gshipley/enterprise_training/AdminTraining.md

 * chkconfig
 * service

 ActiveMQ is a fully open source messenger service that is available for use across many different programming languages and environments.
 OpenShift Enterprise makes use of this technology to handle communications between the broker host and the node hosts in our deployment.
-In order to make use of this messenging service, we need to install and configure ActiveMQ for use on our broker node.
+In order to make use of this messaging service, we need to install and configure ActiveMQ for use on our broker node.

 ##**Install ActiveMQ**